top of page

 Humans are social beings and live in the context of relationships, whether that be family, friends, colleagues and even the fellow humans we interact with at the grocery store.
 Relationships follow complex rules and can elicit strong emotional responses, both positive and negative.
 We need strong connections in order to feel safe in the world, yet relationships can also be the source of stress and discomfort – maintaining healthy bonds requires effort.
 Because of this, sometimes we need a break from socializing.

-Introverts and Highly Sensitive People especially need periods of alone time to recharge their “social battery.”
-People with codependency issues also require more social rest due to the high demands often placed on them by themselves and others.
 Signs you may need social rest include irritability, tiredness, canceling social plans, resentment, guilt or simply a strong urge to be alone.
 Ways to obtain social rest include reducing work calls and social engagements, seeking childcare, saying “no” to favors asked of you, increasing time alone and communicating to a partner or roommate a need for silence.
-After getting adequate social rest you are likely to feel more energized and more comfortable with people.
+After getting adequate social rest, you are likely to feel more energized and more comfortable around people.

 4 | Spiritual Rest